zoes-full-stack/portfolio/projectlist/PiDronics.md

 ## Hardware Used
 `Raspberry Pi` | `Temperature Sensor` | `Humidity Sensor` |`pH Sensor` | `Dissolved Oxygen Sensor` {:.faded}

+## How does it work?
+The PiDronics application simply grabs sensor data from a hydroponics loop and displays it in a clean, intuitive interface.
+Some of the readings taken are as follows:

+- Water temperature
+- Nutrient concentration
+- Dissolved Oxygen
+- Humidity of the air
+- pH of water

+The data taken from these sensors are pushed to the web app/site, to determine if the data is at optimum levels.
+If not, the systems such as sun lamps, oxygen pumps, sprinklers etc will be triggered to act and get the humidity/temperature/pH/dissolved oxygen/nutrient solution to an optimum level.

 ## Features